Eshan05/LeanURL/README.md

 ## 🍁 Overview

-A Link Shortener + QR Code Generator for personal use or use within a small team.
+A Link Shortener + QR Code Generator for *personal* use or use within a *small team*.
 Fast, reliable and with a visually appealing UI.
 Scales and supports tons of extra features like scheduled live links, expiration dates and more easily integrable.
 Features an admin dashboard with everything you need.

 ### 💻 Technolgoies